 Materials

-Participants were administered two versions of the WKT in order to examine the influence of different instructions on fakingThe WKT-1 and the WKT-2 were identical in principle to the task described in study 1, but consisted of different words that had been selected based on the same criteria as was used in the selection of WKT-1 words.
+Participants were administered two versions of the WKT in order to examine the influence of different instructions on overclaiming.
+The WKT-1 and the WKT-2 (see Table 2) were identical in principle to the task described in study 1, but consisted of different words that had been selected based on the same criteria as was used in the selection of WKT-1 words.

+Table 2.
+Words administered in the WKT-2